 Historically, the district has staffed Station 53 on Race Road 24-hours per day, 365 days per year using a combination of full-time, part-time, and volunteer members.
-During construction of new facilities for Station 53, district staff are operating from Station 51 in Coupeville and Station 54 in Greenbank.
-Station 51 will be staffed 24-hours per day and Station 54 will be staffed during weekday hours.
-This staffing adjustment will serve to minimize response time to the largest percentage of calls during construction.
-Following completion of the new facilities for Station 53, on-duty staffing will be returned to this station located centrally within the district.
+During construction of new facilities for Station 53, district staffed are operated from Station 51 in Coupeville and Station 54 in Greenbank.
+Station 51 was staffed 24-hours per day and Station 54 was staffed during weekday hours.
+This staffing adjustment served to minimize response time to the largest percentage of calls during construction.
+Following completion of the new facilities for Station 53 (late 4th quarter of 2023), on-duty staffing will be returned to this station located centrally within the district.